You are here:

-Founders4Schools is a free service which helps schools to arrange for founders of successful businesses to visit their schools and inspire their students.
+Founders4Schools is a free service that helps schools to arrange for founders of successful businesses to visit their schools and inspire their students.

-You can use the website to search for founders of successful businesses in their area and invite them to speak to pupils.
+You can use the website to search for founders of successful businesses in your area and invite them to speak to pupils.